containerscrew/dotfiles/old/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Some initial experiments with bspwm (before going to Qtile)

+# Some ansible tasks (not finished) for debian12 using qtile too